Burn Hazards and Injury Prevention Safety Talk

 Chemical- Chemical burns result from skin or eye contact with a strong acid, corrosive, caustic, or alkaloid.
-Many of the chemicals used in different processes at many jobsites can result in a chemical burn injury.
-Some common household products can also produce severe chemical burn if not handled correctly.
+Many of the chemicals used in different processes at many job sites can result in a chemical burn injury.
+Some common household products can also produce severe chemical burns if not handled correctly.

 Thermal- The best way to reduce your chances of suffering from a thermal burn is to eliminate the source of the heat if possible.
-If there pipes or other objects that heat up to dangerous temperatures then it is important to place guards or barriers on them to protect individuals from being burned.
-The last line of defense would be to use proper PPE that will protect you from being burned from a hot object or material.
+If there are pipes or other objects that heat up to dangerous temperatures, then it is important to place guards or barriers on them to protect individuals from being burned.
+The last line of defense would be to use proper PPE that will protect you from being burned by a hot object or material.

 Chemical- Eliminate the use of dangerous chemicals whenever possible.
-Substitute a chemical that burns the skin quickly with one that does not burn as easy.
+Substitute a chemical that burns the skin quickly with one that does not burn as easily.
 Block areas or processes that have the chance to expose individuals to hazardous chemicals.
-Have emergency showers or eye wash stations available for immediate use if exposed to a chemical.
+Have emergency showers or eyewash stations available for immediate use if exposed to a chemical.

-Electrical- Safe work practices are needed to work safely around electricity.
+Electrical- Safe work practices need to be followed to work safely around electricity.
 Locate and stay away from both underground and overhead powerlines.
 Inspect all tools for defects in insulation as well as missing ground prongs.
 Properly repair or discard any compromised cords.
 Do not operate electrical tools in moist or wet environments.
 Always properly lock and tag out equipment before performing your work on them.
-Try to turn equipment on to ensure no power is still being given to it.
+Try to turn the equipment on to ensure no power is still being given to it.
 The last line of defense is to wear PPE that protects you from electrical current.

 Know the sources of burns both at work and at home.
 Eliminate as many sources as possible before turning to engineering control or PPE to protect yourself from these hazards.
-What are some of the sources of burns in our workplace and how can we prevent them?
+Always take the necessary time to mitigate burn hazards on the job.